-In a 3 way introductory session between teen-parent-coach, we determine the common goal and measurement of success of the coaching sessions.
+In a three-way introductory session between teen-parent-coach, we determine the common goal and measurement of success of the coaching sessions.

-Over the course of the Coaching program, I keep a close eye on each child’s progress by tracking the failure and success of the actions set for achieving short-term goals in benefit of the overarching long-term goal.
-This includes identifying what worked, what did not work and exploring the reasons for the same through various techniques.
+Over the course of the coaching program, I keep a close eye on each child’s progress by tracking the failures and successes of short-term goals in the journey towards the long-term goal.
+We will identify what worked, what did not work and why they did or did not work through various techniques.

 Each session is followed by an update to the parents.